valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * plan
    * plans

-*filters:* finished (true means all the processes and commitments that are part of the Plan are finished), TBD possibly some date related logic
+*filters:* searchString, finished (true means all the processes and commitments that are part of the Plan are finished), TBD possibly some date related logic

 *inverse queries:*